-(A national inquiry by the Joan Ganz Cooney Center and E-Line Media, generously supported by the Bill & Melinda Gates Foundation)
+(A Joan Ganz Cooney Center project generously supported by the Bill & Melinda Gates Foundation)

 Philanthropic organizations, government agencies and academic institutions are now investing significant funds and intellectual resources in promising game-based-learning research and development efforts.
 Unfortunately, very few of these initiatives have successfully crossed over from small scale innovations to sustainable products or scalable models in either formal or informal learning markets.
 As a result, private sector investors have been reluctant to help capitalize the sector.
 This has resulted in a funding gap that is constraining the growth of a new ecosystem of game-based learning products and services.

 With generous support from the Bill & Melinda Gates Foundation, the Joan Ganz Cooney Center launched the Games and Learning Publishing Council (GLPC), a multi-sector alliance convened with field leaders and key investors in game-based learning.
 The GLPC aims to understand the market dynamics and areas of innovation within the game-based education field.
 It will do so by promoting innovations that are ready for scaling within the GBL field, to develop and disseminate analytical tools, briefs and reports to help “raise the sector,” and to engage policymakers, developers and investors to wisely deploy digital games to advance common core knowledge, and 21st century skills.

 Building upon products developed in 2011-2012, the GLPC is currently engaged in the following activities:

 - Launching a new information resource – GamesandLearning.org.
 This new site aims to present latest research, market analysis and opinions on the games based learning sector.
 Its goal is to be a resource for games developers and investors, thereby encouraging more research-based game development and investment